10 Best Ecommerce CMS Solutions You Can Use In 2024

 However, you can also create a website yourself with their What You See Is What You Get editor (even if you aren’t particularly tech-savvy).

 Once you create a basic design, you can add modules that will expand your store’s capability.
-For instance, you can use extensions for selling on Facebook and Instagram, or for optimizing your SEO.
+For instance, you can use extensions to sell on Facebook and Instagram or optimize your SEO.

 Notable features: